apache/drill/_docs/developer-information/009-rest-api.md

 ### GET /profiles/cancel/{queryid}

-Cancel the query having the given queryid.
+Cancel the query that has the given queryid.

 **Parameter**